ClJarvis/ClJarvis/README.md

-### Hi there I'm Chris Jarvis
+### Hi there, I'm Chris Jarvis

 I'm a software developer, puzzle solver, and a Full Stack storyteller,  A love of creative endeavors & solving puzzles led me to delve into software development.
 My calm, organized demeanor and my tenacious determination in solving problems will be a unique asset to a development team.

  <img src="http://christopherleejarvis.com/JarvisScript/wp-content/uploads/2019/09/book_nook_quote.jpg">
  Here's a recent project I made to help elementry student practice logging into an onlie application.
 Once they have logged in thay can get a inspiational quote about the important of reading.
 I made a flask version then remade it with vanilla javaScript.